-What Is Chronic Skin Picking?
+What Is Skin Picking Disorder?

 Skin picking or other BFRBs can occur when a person experiences feelings such as anxiety, fear, excitement or boredom.
 Some people report that the act of repetitively picking at their skin is pleasurable.
 Many hours can be spent picking the skin, and this repetitive behavior can negatively impact a person's social, work, and family relationships.